Iran nuclear deal: What is it?

 What has Trump said about it?

 Ahead of Trump’s public criticism at the U.N.
-General Assembly, his administration slapped more than a dozen sanctions on Iranian individuals and groups in July for aiding its non-nuclear weapons program.
+General Assembly last month, his administration slapped more than a dozen sanctions on Iranian individuals and groups in July for aiding its non-nuclear weapons program.

 The sanctions froze assets in the U.S. and prevented Americans from doing business with these 18 parties.